cloudmesh/cloudmesh-manual/docs/_sources/cmsd.rst.txt

 macOS with python 3.8.2 from python.org
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Use python version 3.8.2 or newer

 1. Requirements:

    -  Have a username without a space.
    -  Have docker installed and accessible to the user.
-   -  Have python 3.8.2 from python.org installed.
+   -  Have python 3.8.2 or newer from python.org installed.
    -  Create a key ``~/.ssh/id_rsa`` if you do not already have one

    .. code:: bash